 In addition, the krill cam gives an insight into life in the Division’s marine research aquarium where scientists study the the physiology, behaviour and reproduction of krill.

 Weather data is collected by automatic weather stations operated by the Australian Bureau of Meteorology and AAD personnel at the stations.
 This data is also held by the Australian Antarctic Data Centre.

-Also available is weather information from Dome A – possibly the coldest place on Earth.
+Weather data is also available for Dome A – possibly the coldest place on Earth.